binarybabel/latestver/README.md

 Your model should be namespaced `module Catalog` and reside within your data volume in a `lib/catalog/` subdirectory.

 ## Contributing

-1. Fork this repo
+1. Fork this repo on github.com and clone it to your workstation
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -a -m 'Added some feature'`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+5. Submit new Pull Request from GitHub

 ## Author and License